-Distribution: East of the Cascades in Washington; southern British Columbia to Oregon.
+Distribution: Occurring east of the Cascades crest in Washington; southern British Columbia to California, east to Montana, Wyoming, and Utah.

-Habitat: Dry, open, often rocky areas at low to mid-elevations
+Habitat: Dry, open, often rocky areas at low to middle elevations.

 Conservation Status: Not of concern